-Provide 2019-2020 academic year costs of attendance for the following categories that are applicable to your institution.
+Provide 2020-2021 academic year costs of attendance for the following categories that are applicable to your institution.

-Check here if your institution's 2019-2020 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2018-2019 academic year costs of attendance will be available:
+Check here if your institution's 2020-2021 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2019-2020 academic year costs of attendance will be available:

-G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2019-2020 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2020-2021 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
-Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration,
+Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
+Do not include optional fees (e.g., parking, laboratory use).

+First-Year

+Tuition: \$33,930 \$33,930

-G1 First-Year Undergraduates
+G1 PUBLIC INSTITUTIONS

+Tuition:

+In-district

-G1 PRIVATE INSTITUTIONS -
+G1 PUBLIC INSTITUTIONS

-Tuition for Traditional Programs: \$32,942 \$32,942
+In-state (out-of-district):

-G1 PRIVATE INSTITUTIONS
+G1 PUBLIC INSTITUTIONS

-Tuition for Online & Professional

-Studies:
+Out-of-state:

 G1 NONRESIDENT ALIENS

-Tuition Traditional Programs:

-G1 NONRESIDENT ALIENS

-Tuition for Online & Professional

-Studies:

-G1
+Tuition:

-REQUIRED FEES: \$2,120 \$2,120
+G1 REQUIRED FEES: \$2,410 \$2,410

-G1

-ROOM AND BOARD:
+G1 ROOM AND BOARD:

-(on-campus)
+(on-campus) \$11,680 \$11,680

 G1 ROOM ONLY:

-(on-campus) \$6,330 \$6,330
+(on-campus) \$6,710 \$6,710

 G1 BOARD ONLY:

-(on-campus meal plan) \$5,660 \$5,660
+(on-campus meal plan) \$4,970 \$4,970

-G1

-Comprehensive tuition and room an d board fee (if your
+G1 Comprehensive tuition and room ar nd board fee (if your

-G1
+college cannot provide separate tui tion and room and

+board fees):

+•

 G1 Other:

-- NA: - Г

-Minimum
+G2 Minimum Maximum

-G2 Number of credits per term a student can take for the Maximum
+Number of credits per term a stude nt can take for the

-G2
+stated full-time tuition 13 18

-Yes No
+G3 Yes No

-G3 Do tuition and fees vary by year of study (e.g., Х
+Do tuition and fees vary by year of study (e.a .
+00

-G3
+sophomore, junior, senior)?
+(1.9., X

-Yes
+G4 Yes No

-G4 Do tuition and fees vary by undergraduate instructional No
+Do tuition and fees vary by undergr aduate instructional 162 INU

-G4 0/

-%

-G4 If yes, what percentage of full-time undergraduates pay

-• more than the tuition and fees reported in G1?

-more than the taltion and lees reported in O1:

-G4
+54 The failule and lees vary by undergr auuaie IIISIIUUIIUIIAI Y